aldettinger/camel-quarkus-workshop/README.md

 We should expect the same answer as in part 1 and 6:

 ```
-Hello Camel Quarkus from the 3h workshop room !
+Hello Camel Quarkus in NATIVE mode from the 3h workshop room !
 ```

 Reaching this point, we have scratched the surface of the JVM and native mode.